Anthony "Tony" Stark

 - Never My Fault: He's never actually apologised for his deeds in Civil War and Civil War II.
 In the case of the former, he even said after wiping his memory he'd have done everything he did over again.

-- Not Good with People: He just doesn't relate to other people very easily, and it leads to huge communication problems that only widens the gap between himself and his teammates.
+- Not Good with People: He's charming, but beyond the superficial charm he just doesn't relate to other people very easily, and it leads to huge communication problems that only widens the gap between himself and his teammates.

 - Not That Kind of Doctor: He has several doctorates, but almost never is actually referred to as Doctor Stark.
 It's almost exclusively Mister Stark, unless he points it out.